clemenko/rancher-ref-arch/README.md

 The good news is that there is quite a bit of [documentation](https://ranchermanager.docs.rancher.com/reference-guides/best-practices/rancher-server/rancher-deployment-strategy) on the two Rancher Deployment Strategies.
 We are going to focus on the Hub & Spoke Strategy.
 This will give us the best flexibility for most use cases.
 When looking at the Hub & Spoke Strategy we need to break down the requirements for the Hub cluster and the Spoke clusters.

+Starting with the Hub cluster.
+The focus of the Hub cluster is provide enough resources for the Rancher "application" to manage the downstream clusters.
+The important components for the Hub cluster is cpu and memory for [etcd](https://etcd.io/).
+This means we need to give a little more cpu/memory head room for this cluster.
+Good news is that we do not need as much disk space.
+The number of nodes is also important.
+We want to ensure that we have high availability, aka redundancy.
+There are some good docs for [HA RKE2](https://docs.rke2.io/install/ha).

+The Spoke clusters have a slightly different strategy.